JamJestJam/CodersSchool/STL/readme.md

 std::find_if(v.begin(), v.end(), [](auto x){ return x > 5; }); // find bigger than 5
 ```

-When name end `*_copy` then algorithm do not edit container but create new one.
+When the name ends `*_copy` then the algorithm does not edit the container but creates a new one.
 ```
 std::vector v {1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12};
 std::vector destination(12);